Your public IP addresses:

 Loading...

-An IP (Internet Protocol) address is a unique number assigned to every device connected to a network.
-It works like a digital home address, enabling data to travel across the internet to the correct destination.
-IPs come in two main forms: IPv4 and IPv6.
+An IP (Internet Protocol) address is a unique number assigned to every device connected to a network, acting like a digital home address for sending and receiving data online.
+It comes in IPv4 (e.g., 192.168.1.1) or IPv6 formats, and knowing "what is my IP address" is key for privacy and networking.

-IP addresses are allocated by Internet Service Providers (ISPs) via global and regional authorities.
-Most users receive a dynamic IP that changes regularly.
-Businesses or advanced users may use a static IP that remains fixed.
+IP addresses are assigned by Internet Service Providers (ISPs) through global bodies like IANA and regional registries.
+Most home users get a dynamic IP that changes periodically for security and efficiency, while businesses often opt for static IPs that stay the same.

-myip.casa is a free, fast, and privacy-focused tool that helps you find your public IP address and understand how IP addresses work.
+myip.casa is a free, fast, and privacy-focused tool that helps you find your public IP address and understand how IP addresses work, all without tracking or ads overwhelming your experience.

 If myip.casa helped you, consider buying me a coffee to support development!
 And if you can't, just enjoy the tools !